AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 ---
 # Deployment best practices

 Build and deploy scripts activate when you merge code to a remote environment.
 These scripts use environment [configuration files](../environment/overview.md) and application code to provision cloud infrastructure with appropriate data and services.
-And these scripts are used to install or update the Adobe Commerce application, third-party services, and custom extensions in the cloud environment.
+Additionally, these scripts are used to install or update the Adobe Commerce application, third-party services, and custom extensions in the cloud environment.

 The build and deploy process is slightly different for each plan:

 -  **Starter plans**—For the Integration environment, every active branch builds and deploys to a full environment for access and testing.
 Fully test your code after merging to the `staging` branch.
 To launch your site, push `staging` to `master` to deploy to the Production environment.
 You have full access to all branches through the Project Web Interface and the CLI commands.

 -  **Pro plans**—For the Integration environment, every _active_ branch builds and deploys to a full environment for access and testing.
-Merge your code to the `integration` branch before you can merge to the Staging environment and then the Production environment.
+Merge your code to the `integration` branch before merging to the Staging and Production environments.
 You can merge to the Staging and Production environments using the Project Web Interface or using SSH and `magento-cloud` CLI commands.

 ## Track the process